bonitasoft/bonita-doc/md/software-extensibility.md

 ### Event handlers

-In Teamwork, Efficiency, and Performance editions
+In Teamwork, Efficiency, Performance and Entreprise editions

 An event handler is an extension to the engine that is configured to run when a specified event occurs.
 An event is a change to any object in the database.
 To [implement an event handler](event-handlers.md), you need to provide a Java class respecting the Handler interface.

 ### BonitaStudioBuilder

-In Teamwork, Efficiency, and Performance editions
+In Teamwork, Efficiency, Performance and Entreprise editions

 Bonita includes a script, BonitaStudioBuilder (also known as the Workspace API), for building a bar file from a process in a repository.
 This intended to be used for [automating process builds](automating-process-builds.md) in a continuous integration and testing environment.